dizona/CS1XA3/Project03/README.md

 # README Project3: Speed Typer
 This is project 3 for the Computer Science 1XA3 course.
-It features a game where the user must type as many words as they can in 30 minutes.
+It features a game where the user must type as many words as they can in 30 seconds.
 ### How to run the project
 - Clone the repository at https://github.com/dizona/CS1XA3.git in any directory you want
 -  Make sure you have python installed and create a virtual environment with the command